cakephp/docs/en/appendices/3-5-migration-guide.rst

 * ``BehaviorRegistry``, ``HelperRegistry`` and ``ComponentRegistry`` will now raise exceptions when ``unload()`` is called with an unknown object name.
 This change should help find errors easier by making possible typos more visible.
+* HasMany associations will now wipe all associated records when an empty string/null/empty array are set to the association property, and the association's save strategy is 'replace'.
+Previously all but the last record would be removed.

 New Features
 ============